-Governance, document 04.04.001.002.
-Role Responsibilities Document Author Recommended by the Sr. Line Manager, or Requirements Management Committee (RMC) member to prepare institutional documents.
-Usually is a SME.
-Appointed by Sr. Line Manager.
-Assignment is on a per case basis.
-Ensures clarity, accuracy, usability, and conciseness of the document(s).
+Role Responsibilities Document Author Ensures clarity, accuracy and usability of policy document(s).
 Provides technical expertise to support the interpretation and implementation of requirements.
-Gathers information from other functional and/or policy areas that have knowledge or expertise relevant to the document.
-At the direction of the RMC member or SME, prepares document for review and approval by others.
-Obtains approvals for the assigned document.
-With the oversight of the RMC member and assistance of CSO editor prepares institutional documents for publication.
-Has responsibility for all technical content and the integrity of any links introduced.
+Gathers information from other functional and/or policy areas that have knowledge or expertise relevant to policy document(s).
+Prepares policy document(s) for review and approval by others.
+Prepares policy document(s) for publication.
+Has responsibility for all technical content and the integrity of any links.
 Subject Matter Expert (SME) A Laboratory employee or consultant with specialized knowledge about a certain topic or field of interest.
-Provides technical expertise to the RMC and/or Working Group as it relates to the interpretation and implementation of requirements, including the development and review of policies and implementing documents.
-May be a Working Group member, may be an author or reviewer (Lead or senior functional SME) Has ownership and accountability for the technical content, accuracy, and completeness of policies.
-Leads in the identification and translation of requirements.
-Seeks and has the assistance of Working Groups (WG) and RMC member Leads the development and/or revision of policy and implementing documents
+Provides technical expertise as it relates to the interpretation and implementation of requirements, including the development and review of policies and implementing documents.
+May be a Working Group member, may be an author or reviewer\ Has ownership and accountability for the technical content, accuracy, and completeness of policies.
+Identifies and translates requirements.
+May lead the development and/or revision of policy and implementing documents Coordinates document reviews, comment resolution, and implementation actions.

-Role Responsibilities within area of responsibility in accordance with requirements.
-Seeks and has the assistance of WG and RMC member.
-Coordinates document reviews, comment resolution, and implementation actions.
 May be delegated by Sr. Line Manager to approve certain institutional documents upon completion of required reviews.
-Must be trained on LBNL RM and document management processes.
-Communicates progress, actions and/or assignments to the RMC and respective Division Sr. Line Manager on regular basis.
-Requirements Provides centralized coordination and communications on Contract 31 requirements Management Committee (RMC) and related Lab policy matters.
-Commutee (raise) Applies the RM process in the review and disposition of Requirements Review Cases related to requirements, Laboratory policies, and on a case-by-case basis Laboratory implementing documents.
-Ensures that flow-down from requirement into implementing documents is addressed.
-Reviews and recommends best qualified cross-functional team to address requirements analyses, implementation mechanisms and plans, policy and procedure documents.
-Reviews and applies cross-functional knowledge and judgment on WG, SME work products (analyses, implementation plans, policies).
+Communicates progress, actions and/or assignments to respective Division Sr. Line Manager on a regular basis.

+Provides centralized coordination and communications on Contract 31 requirements and related Lab policy matters. ement requirements and related Lab policy matters.
+Applies the RM process in the review and disposition of Requirements Revi iew Cases related to requirements, Laboratory policies, and on a case-by-case ba Laboratory implementing documents.
+Ensures that flow-down from requirer ment into implementing documents is addressed.
+Reviews and recommends best qualified cross-functional team to address requirements analyses, implementation mechanisms and plans, policy and procedure documents. Е .E work products (analyses, implementation plans, policies).
 Advises responsible Sr. Line Manager on WG//SME work products.
 Reviews communications plan to ensure effectiveness and thoroughness.
-Reports to ALDO/COO.
-Champions RM and institutional document management processes.
-Requirements Manages the Laboratory's requirements management and institutional document Management Program management processes.
-Is the main driver and champion of these processes.
-Has Manager (RM PM) author/review/recommendation responsibilities for quality and completeness of RM process and institutional document management process documentation.
-Serves as the Laboratory's contact point on requirements and institutional document management-related matters.
+Manages the Laboratory's requirements management and institutional document management processes.
+Is the main driver and champion of these er (RM PM) processes.
+Has author/review/recommendation responsibilities for quality ar nd completeness of RM process and institutional document management process documentation.
+55 Serves as the Laboratory's contact point on requirements and institutional document management-related matters.
 Coordinates inputs from the RMC members, the Working Groups, and the responsible Sr. Line Manager.
-Presents to RMC for discussion and resolution.
-Oversees management of Laboratory's policy manual.
-Maintains the Requirements Management (RM) database for tracking requirements, their associated policy areas (PA), owners, records of implementing mechanisms, and their flow down to implementing documents.
-Maintains accuracy and currency of the RM tracking system.
-Has review/approval responsibility for quality and completeness of requirement, policy, and document metadata.
-Sr. Line Manager Has responsibility and accountability for managing Laboratory requirements that pertain to his/her area of responsibility, including identification of what the requirements are and implementing them through policies, programs, procedures, etc. Has full responsibility and authority to make and enforce policies related to his/her see a still a good and account it is to be a seed as a seed a respective area of expertise and responsibility Ensures compliance with LBNL requirements and document management policies and procedures.
+Overseas management of Laboratory's Requirements and Policy Manual.
+Maintains the Requirements Management (RM) database for tracking requirements, their associated policy areas (PA), owners, records of implementing mechanisms, and their flow down to implementing document. · c that pertain to his/her area of responsibility, including identification of what the requirements are and implementing them through policies, programs, procedures, etc. Has full responsibility and authority to make and enforce policies related to his/her respective area of expertise and responsibility Ensures compliance with LBNL requirements and document management policies and procedures.
 Has ownership and accountability for the technical content, accuracy and completeness of respective Function's documents.
-Approves institutional documents upon completion of required reviews
+Approves institutional documents upon completion of required reviews.
+Reviews and approves policy recommended by a Working Group and the RI MC.
+Has the option to delegate approval authority to SME or RMC member.
+The state of the s Departing Has full responsibility and authority to make, implement, and enforce polici es (COO) related to the Laboratory Operations.
+Reviews and approves policy and detailed implementation plans recommend ded aca by the Sr. Line Managers and the RMC.Reviews and approves institutional documents, as required.
+L A MANIANA AND AND TO MANIANA AND TO